-“What moves me and fuels the great passion to do what I do, is that on radio and television I can be the reality check to thousands of people who think they are alone in feeling shame, believing they’re damaged or living in isolation.
-It’s a gift for me to tell people ‘there’s nothing wrong with you and it’s time to let go of those erroneous beliefs about yourself’…and then have thousands of people respond,‘Yes,yes, that’s me.’”
+“What fuels my passion to bring the family and couples counseling techniques of my private practice to radio and television is the conviction that I can reach millions of people who think they are alone in feeling shame, believing they’re damaged or living in isolation.
+It’s a gift to be their reality check, to say ‘there’s nothing wrong with you and it’s time to let go of those erroneous beliefs about yourself’…and have people respond,‘Yes,yes that’s me.”’

-In addition to her classical Western training, Tara brings her own Vipassana (mindfulness) practice to her therapy.
+Along with her classical Western training, Tara brings her own Mindfulness Mediation practice to her therapy practice.
 Combining the practice of mindfulness with the more traditional use of Cognitive Behavioral therapy affords the most reliable and lasting relief from a wide range of issues that families, couples and individuals seek treatment for, in many cases replacing the need for medication.

 Fields says she doesn’t do therapy on the air, and believes it’s unethical to give listeners snappy answers or glib criticism.
 “I give strong opinions, but the ball is in their court,” Fields says.
 “My intent on the air is just to get people on the right path.
 There are no quick fixes and I remind my listeners that they need to seek help for tougher problems.”

-Fields has been a keynote speaker, workshop leader and panel moderator numerous times for such organizations as the Commonwealth Club of California, Northern California Radio and Television News Directors Convention, American Women in Radio and Television, and Canyon Ranch as well as an adjunct professor at the College of Marin.
+Fields has been a keynote speaker, workshop leader and panel moderator numerous times for such organizations as the Commonwealth Club of California, Northern California Radio and Television News Directors Convention, American Women in Radio and Television, and Canyon Ranch and The College Of Marin.
 Topics have included “The Ethics of TV and Talk Radio,” “The Psychology of Celebrity Stalkers,” “ A Family Systems Approach In Structuring An Intervention,” and “Treating the Eating Disordered Family.”

-Fields is also a contributor to local and national publications, such as Redbook, Glamour, Cosmopolitan and The Huffington Post, where she addresses a range of issues, including parenting, maternal health, relationships of all shapes and sizes, addiction and stress reduction.
-Her ability to make sense of the latest research on subjects like effective marital interventions and postpartum depression enables her to help readers translate hard science into news they can use.
+Her blogs, interviews and quotes have appeared in The Huffington Post, Redbook and Glamour magazines.
+Tara’s ability to make sense of the latest science based research on effective marital interventions, stress reduction and parenting enables her to help readers translate hard science into news they can use.

-Tara Fields, Ph.D.,L.M.F.T actively donates both her time and financial support to a variety of charitable causes and organizations.
-She is an advisor, board member and program committee member for Kid’s Turn, an organization that offers survival skills to children of divorced or separated parents.
-In addition Tara has been both an M.C. and auctioneer at the Kid’s Turn annual fundraiser.
-Dr. Fields and her husband have maintained a monthly financial commitment to Spirit rock Meditation Center’s Stewardship Circle since its launch in 2003-present.
+Tara actively donates both her time and financial support to a variety of charitable causes and organizations.
+She is an advisor, board member and program committee member for Kid’s Turn, an organization that offers survival skills to children of divorced or separated parents and has been an M.C. and auctioneer at the Kid’s Turn annual fundraiser.
+Dr. Fields and her husband have maintained a monthly financial commitment to Spirit rock Meditation Center’s Stewardship Circle since its launch in 2003 through present.
 The funds from the Stewardship Circle provide scholarships to those with low income as well as those with life threatening illnesses who require financial assistance.
-In addition donated funds go to Spirit Rock’s operating expenses.
-For Five years Tara Fields,PhD.L.M.F.T enjoyed dancing with other Media and sports Celebrities in the Oakland Ballet’s Annual “Nutcracker” fundraiser.
+For five years Tara enjoyed dancing with other Media and Sports Celebrities in the Oakland Ballet’s Annual “Nutcracker” fundraiser.
 Dr. Tara’s love of animals has made her a passionate animal rescue advocate.
 Tara has been a volunteer adoption counselor at both the San Francisco S.P.C.A and The Marin County Humane society.
 Her most meaningful volunteer experience was as a volunteer with the Hurricane Katrina animal rescue mission by the Humane Society of Marin County caring for and then reuniting dogs with their families or finding them new loving homes.